MercerFrey/RestaurantCpp1/README.md

 # RestaurantCpp1
-This is an object oriented project which places people according to inputs without doing any complex operation.
+This is an object oriented project which places people according to inputs without doing any complex operations.